2023-2024 School Year

 There is no set amount of snow that will guarantee a delay or closing of school.
 If we are concerned about the safe travel of our young drivers and bus drivers, we are up early in the morning traveling the streets.
 If we feel it is safe for students and buses to travel on the roads, then school will be in session for the day.
 If it seems like the roads will be clear or safe to travel on in a couple hours, a two-hour delay will be called.
 If we feel the roads are entirely unsafe, school will be cancelled for the day.

-When it comes to temperature, if it is -15 degrees Fahrenheit or below, school will be closed to ensure our students are safe.
-We recognize many of our students walk or wait for the bus in the morning and it is important they stay warm and safe on days when the temperature is -15 degrees or below.
+When it comes to temperature, if with wind chill it feels like -15 degrees Fahrenheit or below, school will be closed to ensure our students are safe.
+We recognize many of our students walk or wait for the bus in the morning and it is important they stay warm and safe on days when the temperature feels like -15 degrees or below.

 School closings are announced via a number of platforms.
 Closings will be announced by way of